rockosocko/voice-cert-checker/README.md

     * `null`
     * `rc4`

-If cert-checker finds any certificate errors, these are displayed on the Grafana dashboard.
+If voice-cert-checker finds any certificate errors, these are displayed on the Grafana dashboard.

 ### Testing for minimal TLS Version

-cert-checker checks the minimum supported SSL/TLS version for the endpoints.
+voice-cert-checker checks the minimum supported SSL/TLS version for the endpoints.

 The following SSL/TLS versions are tested:
  - SSL 3.0 - Deprecated in 2015